-Drakenstein Municipality has prepared its financial plans and forecast on the basis of sound historical income and expenditure trends, and based upon latest forecasts and knowledge to date.
-Future years forecasts are neither worst case scenario, or overly optimistic, and as such it is seen as little value to artificially revise these estimates to create a significant negative or positive variance that is not anticipated, as this could simply be misleading to the reader of this LTFP.
+Drakenstein Municipality has prepared its financial plans and forecast on the basis of sound historical income and expenditure trends, and based on the latest forecasts and knowledge to date.
+Future years' forecasts are neither a worst-case scenario nor overly optimistic, and as such, there is little value in artificially revising these estimates to create a significant negative or positive variance that is not anticipated, as this could simply be misleading to the reader of this LTFP.

-In the following table (2025/2035 LTREF Key Budget Projection), the LTREF budget projection issues are depicted with the current financial year actual percentage increases and the assumed next ten financial year's increases.
+In the following table (2025/2035 LTREF Key Budget Projection), the LTREF budget projection issues are depicted with the current financial year's actual percentage increases and the assumed increases for the next ten financial years.

-Table 100: 2024/2034 LTREF Key Budget Projection
+Table 95: 2024/2034 LTREF Key Budget Assumptions